The Great Smokey Roadblock

 The Great Smokey Roadblock is a 1977 comedy road film written and directed by John Leone.
-It stars Henry Fonda, Eileen Brennan, John Byner, Dub Taylor, and Daina House.
+It stars Henry Fonda, Eileen Brennan, John Byner, Dub Taylor and Daina House.
 The film is also known as The Goodbye Run and The Last of the Cowboys.

 Plot

-While in a Los Angeles hospital, 60-year-old truck driver Elegant John (Henry Fonda) gets his truck repossessed by a finance company.
+While 60-year-old truck driver Elegant John Howard is in a Los Angeles hospital, his truck is repossessed by a finance company.

 Deciding that it is time to make one last perfect cross-country run, he escapes from the hospital and steals back his truck.
 His first stop is a diner where he is well remembered.
-He picks up Beebo a hitch-hiker (Robert Englund) heading to Florida and says he can take him as far as Las Vegas.
+He then picks up Beebo, a hitch-hiker heading to Florida.

-Meanwhile in a Wyoming whorehouse MadaM Penelope entertains various men.
-However, one is an undercover cop and the place is given 48 hours to close down.
+Meanwhile, in a Wyoming whorehouse, Madam Penelope and five other prostitutes entertain various men.
+However, one of the men is an undercover cop, and the place is given 48 hours to close down.

-John finds it impossible to get a load as firms checking his vehicle have it listed as stolen.
-John then visits his old friend, Madam Penelope (Eileen Brennan), he picks up six prostitutes (Daina House, Susan Sarandon, Melanie Mayron, Leigh French, Mews Small, and Valerie Curtin) to bring them across the state border, heading for Kansas City.
-He heads off into the night with the police on his tail.
+John finds it impossible to get a load, as firms checking his vehicle have it listed as stolen.
+He visits his old friend Penelope, who suggests that she and her girls head east with John and Beebo, helping them to earn money along the way.
+They head off into the night with the police on their tail.

-En route they are ambushed by Harley Davidson, a renegade country cop who throws them all in jail and awaits the photographers for his moment of fame.
-The girls strip naked and lure the sheriff and his deputy into the cell then all escape.
-They reach Missouri and drop into another diner where they all know him.
+En route in Missouri, they are ambushed by Harley Davidson, a renegade country cop who throws them all in jail and awaits the photographers for his moment of fame.
+The girls strip naked and lure the sheriff and his deputy into the cell, then all escape.
+They stop into another diner where they know John.

-In the next diner a TV news programme discusses their flight from the law and shows much sympathy.
-They encounter a "duck toucher" and his journalist friend.
+In the next eatery, a TV news program reports their flight from the law and shows sympathy.
+While there, they encounter a "duck toucher" and his journalist friend.
 The journalist gives them radio time and encourages them to run the growing blockade, naming them "Elegant John and the Sweet Mystery Six".
-They gather a cavalcade of vehicles trailing after their truck.
-They smash their way through the blockade which has been set up on a bridge.
+A cavalcade of vehicles gathers and follows the tractor-trailer, which smashes through the blockade that has been set up on a bridge.

-John's illness starts to kick in and Beebo takes over the driving.
+John's illness starts to kick in, so Beebo takes over the driving.